jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 | ![](images/Input%20Output%20Parameter%20Passings.100.png) | ![](images/Input%20Output%20Parameter%20Passings.101.png) | ![](images/Input%20Output%20Parameter%20Passings.102.png) |
 | *Reference in* | *Reference out* | *Reference thru* |

-###### Execution Order In Text Code
+###### Execution Order in Text Code

+`<< text code >>`

 The resulting sequence of code lines corresponds to the execution order required for dependency.
 As you change the diagram, the order of the text code can change.
-You can freely more around text lines of sibling symbols.
+You can freely move around text lines of sibling symbols.
 < The resulting sequence of code lines and the execution order within code lines. >

 < Don’t cover exact text code here >